trufflesuite/trufflesuite.com/src/docs/truffle/getting-started/installation.md

 #### Remove node

-If you installed node with a the package manager of your Linux distro you can delete the package and skip Remove node and Remove npm.
+If you installed node with a package manager of your Linux distro you can delete the package and skip Remove node and Remove npm.
 If you installed it manually you have to delete it manually.

 We have to find out where node is installed before we can delete it.